zstephens/neat-genreads/README.md

   - Supported mutation types include SNPs, indels (of any length), inversions, translocations, duplications
   - Can emulate multi-ploid heterozygosity for SNPs and small indels
 - Can simulate targeted sequencing via BED input specifying regions to sample from
+- Can accurately simulate large, single-end reads with high indel error rates (PacBio-like) given a model
 - Specify simple fragment length model with mean and standard deviation or an empirically learned fragment distribution using utilities/computeFraglen.py
 - Simulates quality scores using either the default model or empirically learned quality scores using utilities/fastq_to_qscoreModel.py
 - Introduces sequencing substitution errors using either the default model or empirically learned from utilities/
 - Accounts for GC% coverage bias using model learned from utilities/computeGC.py
 - Output a VCF file with the 'golden' set of true positive variants.
-These can be compared to bioinformatics workflow output (includes coverage and allele balance information).
+These can be compared to bioinformatics workflow output (includes coverage and allele balance information)
 - Output a BAM file with the 'golden' set of aligned reads.
 These indicate where each read originated and how it should be aligned with the reference
 - Create paired tumour/normal datasets using characteristics learned from real tumour data
 - Parallelized.
 Can run multiple "partial" simulations in parallel and merge results